WHAT IS THE NCGLL?

 WHAT DOES OUR CLUB RECEIVE FOR BECOMING A MEMBER OF NCGLL?

 The NCGLL handles all scheduling for member teams for the spring season.
 We maintain a website to post schedules along with field locations and directions.
-The League also organizes a season-ending “All-Star Game” during the Danny Fox Memorial Tournament where nominated players from all programs come together to compete in a showcase game.
+In the past, the League also organized a season-ending “All-Star Game” where nominated players from all programs come together to compete in a showcase game.
 More programs and/or services will continue to be added as the League grows.

 WHO CAN JOIN?